Jordan: The Quiescent Opposition

-In 1957, however, the regime survived an attempted military coup by Nasserists and leftist officers.
+In 1957, the regime survived an attempted military coup by Nasserists and leftist officers.
 The king responded by introducing martial law and outlawing all political parties.
-The regime continued to hold regular elections, although candidates were all required to run as independents.
+The regime continued to hold regular elections, although candidates were required to run as independents.
 Parliament met regularly until the 1967 war led to a suspension of the assembly.
 It did not meet again until 1984.

 During this period, the Muslim Brotherhood still functioned as a legal social organization even though all other nonstate groups were banned.
 In the late 1950s and 1960s, members of Jordan’s socialist and communist parties were subject to repression and imprisonment for their support of the Arab nationalist movement.
 But the king gave the Brotherhood considerable latitude in pursuing its conservative social reform agenda.
 In turn, the movement’s leaders defended the regime’s actions.

 The events surrounding Black September in the 1970s illustrated the strong ties between the regime and the Brotherhood.
 Despite the movement’s support of an exclusively Arab Palestine, Brotherhood leaders did not back Palestinian militants in their confrontations with the monarchy over their bases in the East Bank.
 The decision did cause discord within Brotherhood ranks, but those who favored strong ties with the regime prevailed.